Updated September 14, 2022.

 Hawaiian Shirts and Dresses

 One way to really get yourself in the island mood is to dress the part!
 Get a men’s shirt or beautiful dress at ABC Stores, downtown shops, and possible grocery stores, too!

 It’s small, it’s portable, it’s beautiful, and every time someone asks you about it you can tell them about your trip to paradise!
 Pick up yours at a locally-owned shop or an ABC Store!

 Checking a bag anyway?
 Toss in some full-size liquids!

-- Nut Butters: My local Trader Joe’s sells a lof of unique things, but they don’t sell macadamia nut butter!
-They also don’t sell nut butters with coconut.
+My local Trader Joe’s sells a lot of unique things, but they don’t sell macadamia nut butter!
+They also don’t sell nut butters mixed with coconut.
 So if either of those tickles your tastebuds, stock up!
 Get yours at groceries, ABC Stores, and farm stands!